-Having taken into account the risks and uncertainties, including the impact of COVID-19, economic conditions and Russian-Ukraine investments that exist within business, the Trustee has also assessed the forecast of the likely income, expenditure and advances for at least 12 months from the date of issue of the financial statements and concluded that the Unit Trust has sufficient funds to meet its short-term obligations as they fall due.
+Having taken into account the risks and uncertainties and economic conditions, the Trustee has also assessed the forecast of the likely income, expenditure and advances for at least 12 months from the date of issue of the financial statements and concluded that the Unit Trust has sufficient funds to meet its financial obligations as they fall due.
 Accordingly, it continues to adopt the going concern basis in the preparation of the financial statements.